WasabiRaptor/Starbecue/features.md

 After a player as transformed into a total of 7 different species they will unlock the **Shapeshifter** tech, which will allow them to freely TF into any species they have been before as well as customize their appearance as each species.
 TF via the tech is always treated as indefinite.

 In any case where your name is changed while in active gameplay, while it is saved in character data, one cannot change the client connection name on a server without disconnecting and re-connecting, so instead we simply have it pretend you used the `/nick` command to change your server nickname.

+## Miscellaneous
+Using the Nominomicon, one can give NPCs certain clothes to wear in the misc tab.

+Players also have the **Lust**, and **Rest** resources, despite them serving no true gameplay purpose for players.

+### Stripping
+On the misc tab, NPCs and Players can be configured to have each piece of clothing be auto hidden upon reaching a certain level of Lust, this is simply cosmetic in nature.
+Players by default will never strip.
+NPCs by default strip everything aside from their hat at 50% lust.

 ## Compatible Species
 Species which are supported are listed down below, unsupported races will still be able to use the controllers for the default available actions, but will not have any special animations when perfomring most of them.